Xilinx/inference-server/0.3.0/_sources/example_resnet50_cpp.rst.txt

 ======================

 This page walks you through the C++ versions of the ResNet50 examples.
-These examples are intended to run in the dev container because you need to build and compile these executables.
+These examples are intended to run in the development container because you need to build and compile these executables.
 You can see the full source files used here in the :amdinferTree:`repository <examples/resnet50>` for more details.

 The inference server binds its C++ API to Python so the Python usage and functions look similar to their C++ counterparts but there are some differences due to the available features in both languages.
-You should read the :ref:`Python version of this example <example_resnet50_python:Running ResNet50 - Python` to better compare these two.
+You can read the :ref:`Python version of this example <example_resnet50_python:Running ResNet50 - Python` to better compare these two.

 .. note::
     These examples are intended to demonstrate the API and how to communicate with the server.